renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
-Supported platforms are GitHub and GitLab only.
+Renovate can fetch changelogs from GitHub and GitLab platforms only, and setting the URL to an unsupported host/platform type won't change that.

 ### replacementName